prabha-lead/docs-for-best-practicing-tools/code-convention/basic-code-convention.md

 ## File name

-File names should be in snake case, all small case and words separated by Word Separate by `-`
+File names should be in kebab case, all small case and words separated by Word Separate by `-`

 <span style="color:red">Don't:</span>